uikit/uikit-site/docs/pages/navbar.md

 <p class="uk-text-lead">Create a navigation bar with dropdown menus for the main site navigation.</p>

 The Navbar component initializes all dropdowns with the same options, so they don't have to be initialized individually.
 All dropdowns within the navbar are aim-aware.
 This means the dropdowns stay open as long as the mouse pointer moves towards the dropdown.
-An additional delay ensures that dropdowns stay open even if the mouse pointer shortly moves in another direction.
+An additional delay ensures that dropdowns stay open even if the mouse pointer moves in another direction.
 In hover mode dropdowns close immediately if another menu item is hovered.

 ## Usage